-Established in 1888 in Las Cruces, NMSU is a public research university.
+Established in 1888, NMSU is a public research university.
 The school boasts approximately 25,000 students and is the oldest public institution of higher education in New Mexico.
-The school offers over 50 master's degrees, including an online master's degree in public health.
+The school offers over 50 master’s degrees, including an online master’s degree in public health.

-Faculty deliver courses for the master of public health program entirely online, in a hybrid format, or in an ITV format.
-NMSU students choose to specialize in community health education (CHE) or health management, administration, and policy (HMAP).
-They can also choose between a thesis or non-thesis track.
+Faculty deliver courses for the master of public health program entirely online or in a hybrid format.
+NMSU students choose to specialize in Health Behavior and Health Promotion (HBHP) (formerly community health education (CHE)) or health management, administration, and policy (HMAP).
 Each concentration requires 18 credit hours of coursework.
-All degree seekers also complete a four-credit field experience and a cultural foundation course.
+All degree seekers also complete a three–credit field experience and a cultural foundation course.

-In total, graduate students on the non-thesis track need 42 credits for graduation.
-Students who wish to write a traditional master's thesis need 45 credits in total.
-In either case, it takes full-time learners three or four years to complete the program.
+In total, graduate students on the non–thesis track need 42 credits for graduation.
+It typically takes part–time learners three years to complete the program.

-Incoming students need a bachelor's degree from an accredited institution with a 3.0 GPA or higher.
-Applications must also include the prospective student's transcripts, GRE scores, and three letters of reference.
+Incoming students need a bachelor’s degree from an accredited institution with a 3.0 GPA or higher.
+Applications must also include the prospective student’s transcripts, GRE scores, and three people who may provide letters of reference.